-Rejection & Break-Ups can Activate Part of the Brain that Senses Physical Pain
+Rejection & Heartbreak can Activate Part of the Brain that Senses Physical Pain

 Most people have or will experience the pain of a break up at some point, which can leave you feeling depressed, sensitive and even ill.
 When this type of emotional pain is severe enough, it can actually impact your physical health in a number of ways.